dmccreary/graph-algorithms/docs/glossary.md

 The task of identifying regularities or patterns within graph data.
 This is crucial in detecting structured patterns associated with fraudulent activities.
 Example: Detecting common patterns in out-of-network referral practices that might suggest fraudulent behavior.

+#### Graph Scale

+The "Scale" in the graph benchmarks refers to the size of the problem being solved.
+Specifically, it indicates the exponent in the graph size, which is 2 raised to the power of the "Scale" value.

+For example, the [Graph500](http://graph500.org) benchmark measures the performance of supercomputers in handling large-scale graph processing tasks, which are common in data-intensive applications like social network analysis, cybersecurity, and bioinformatics.

+In the recent graph 500 listings:

+-   A Scale of 42 means the graph has 2 to the 42nd power vertices (nodes).
+-   A Scale of 41 means the graph has 2 to the 41st power vertices.

+2 to the 42nd power equals 4,398,046,511,104.
+This means a graph with a Scale of 42 in the Graph500 benchmark would have over 4.39 trillion vertices.

+The larger the scale, the larger the graph, and thus, the more challenging the computation.
+This scale value helps to quantify the size and complexity of the graph problem that the supercomputer is capable of handling efficiently.

+#### GTEP (Billion of Traversed Edges per Second)

+A performance benchmark metric used primarily in the field of graph computing and data analysis.
+It quantifies the speed at which a system can traverse the edges in a graph data structure.
+One edge traversal is counted each time the system moves from one node to another along an edge connecting them.

+GTEP metric is crucial in evaluating the efficiency of graph processing systems, which are widely used in various applications like social network analysis, recommendation engines, and network topology analysis.
+Higher GTEP values indicate faster data processing capabilities, which is vital for handling large-scale, complex graph structures.

 #### Hamiltonian Cycle

 A cycle in a graph that visits each vertex exactly once and returns to the starting vertex.
 Determining if such a cycle exists in a graph is a well-known problem.
 Example: Used in solving routing problems like the traveling salesman problem.